squirtleDevs/0-eth-scaffold-fun/contracts/3-executor/NOTES.md

 Once you go have grasped the above, then writing the smart contracts hopefully will be more straight forward.
 This side-quest from 🏃🏻‍♂️ eth-dev-speedrun is a nice way to test out deploying your own smart contracts with the scaffold-eth front end.

 Recall:
 ABI is the binary interface that is generated when you compile your smart contracts.
 It is typically located in a subdirectory "artifacts" for the respective project.
+When you import libraries (other contracts), or inherit them, do you then get access to their contract addresses and their ABIs?
+AKA, can I just supply a hash for a tx
 How to import ABI to frontend?

 1. Copy and Paste the API into the